-From our Dubai office, Dechert assists sovereign and corporate clients with dispute resolution in the Middle East, with particular strength in construction and engineering disputes.
-Our lawyers have conducted numerous international commercial arbitrations in the UAE before DIAC, DIFC-LCIA, and ADCCAC, in addition to regional and international arbitrations before the ICC, LCIA, and under UNCITRAL rules.
+Dechert assists sovereign and corporate clients with dispute resolution in the Middle East, with particular strength in construction and engineering disputes.
+Our lawyers have conducted numerous international commercial arbitrations in the UAE before DIAC in addition to regional and international arbitrations before the ICC, LCIA, and under UNCITRAL rules.
 We handle major investment disputes involving Middle Eastern States, as well as sensitive maritime and boundary disputes in the Middle East under treaties and public international law.

 Clients rely on our understanding of local business and regulatory practices across Asia to resolve international commercial and investment disputes.

-We are widely recognized for our expertise in the major industry sectors in which international disputes arise (Chambers Global, 2016).
+We are widely recognized for advising clients "from an array of industry sectors".
 Our team has handled landmark arbitrations around the world, as counsel and arbitrator, arising in the energy, mining, construction and telecom sectors.

 In the oil and gas sector, we have acted as counsel to oil majors and independents, States, and State Owned Enterprises on dozens of disputes arising from concessions, production sharing contracts, and gas pricing agreements, with amounts in controversy totaling billions of dollars.
 For example, in Europe, we scored a total victory for an investor, MOL Hungarian Oil and Gas, against Croatia in an arbitration that put the “crown jewel” of Croatia’s economy at stake.
 In South America, we helped Bolivia settle a treaty claim at The Hague brought by a German-Peruvian oil consortium for US$16 million – around half of what the claimants wanted.